ykwei7/Track-O/docs/team/atyhamos.md

     4. Added different coloured subject labels to tutee cards for easy identification.
     5. Added red coloured Overdue label to indicate tutees with overdue payments.
   * Justification: The improvements to GUI accommodates the other features implemented, such as `Subject` and `Payment` with subject and Overdue labels, and provides a more appealing interface for the user to view tutees at a glance and interact with the application.
   * Highlights: This enhancement did not affect existing commands and commands to be added in the future, but did affect code coverage which required the creation of a `TuteeCardTest` class.
+Most of the changes were applied to .fxml and .css files which were mostly independent from the logic of the application.
   * Credits: *-*

   * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2122s1.github.io/tp-dashboard/?search=&sort=groupTitle&sortWithin=title&timeframe=commit&mergegroup=&groupSelect=groupByRepos&breakdown=true&checkedFileTypes=docs~functional-code~test-code~other&since=2021-09-17&tabOpen=true&tabType=authorship&tabAuthor=atyhamos&tabRepo=AY2122S1-CS2103T-F12-3%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=docs~functional-code~test-code~other&authorshipIsBinaryFileTypeChecked=false)